Panel Expected to Add Mesothelioma to 9/11 Victims Compensation Fund

 The panel, which was ordered by Congress, has been reviewing evidence and listening to both medical professionals and the general public the past two days at the downtown federal building in New York.

-“It seems like many (members) are in favor of listing at least some cancers of some systems as World Trade Center-related conditions,” said Dr. Elizabeth Ward, chairwoman of the WTC Health Program’s Scientific /Technical Advisory Committee.
+“It seems like many (members) are in favor of listing at least some cancers of some systems as World Trade Center-related conditions,” said Dr. Elizabeth Ward, chairwoman of the WTC Health Program’s Scientific and Technical Advisory Committee.

 Federal officials who administer the Zadroga Act have said in the past that there is no definitive link between the cancers that have emerged among the first responders and the toxic air in which they worked and breathed for days without proper respiratory equipment.